Creative spaces directory: Wellington region

 Address: 1 Weka Rd, Raumati Beach, Kapiti Coast

 Te Ara Korowai is a community-based creativity project for people who want to improve their mental wellbeing.
 It has a studio space where people can learn diverse skills to increase community connectedness and improve their wellbeing.
 It also offers peer support and advocacy, training and wellbeing workshops.
-For more info.
+Visit the website.

 Contact: Sarah Yuile, Manager | 04 299 6981 | firstname.lastname@example.org